 Makers are infusing bars with rose petals, bee pollen, lavender, and more—turning simple chocolate into edible bouquets..

-These bars offer an exciting entry point into the world of craft chocolate with a sensory, travel-worthy twist.
+These bars aren’t just sweet—they’re aromatic, textural, and transportive.
+It’s craft chocolate with a sensory, travel-worthy twist.
 These chocolates bring taste and aroma together in surprising ways.
 They’re soft, bold, sweet, savory—and always intriguing.

 But before we get to that:

-Floral flavors are showing up everywhere in 2025—cocktails, gelato, coffee syrups—and now, chocolate.
+Floral flavors are showing up everywhere in 2025— from cocktails and coffee syrups to ice cream and, now, chocolate.

 Why?
 Because flowers do more than just smell nice.
 They:

-At the festival, floral-infused bars are more than a niche—they’re a full-on movement.
+At the festival, floral-infused bars are more than a niche—they’re a standout category.

 Travelling from: Texas, USA